B33pl0p/JumbledWords/README.md

       ###Windows
      1.Clone the repo or download and run the .exe file, If you get a window saying Microsoft Defender SmartScreen prevented .. bla bla .. then click on more info and then click on run anyway.

-## Libraries used :
-    1. Tkinter
-    2. random

-## The names of the players and scores are saved in the names.txt file so it is necessary
-## And the Png file is for the icon ...
-XD
+## the names.txt and the scrabble.png must be in the same directory with the executable for the game to run.